The Centroid has a new hub to share data!

 Datasets are available for download or from here as cloud-based geojson files.

-Other U.S. datasets
+Other U.S. and global datasets

 - The Landfire program provides dozens of layers related to land cover, fire, disturbance, and wildlife